Migrants' unrest: Scribe held for misleading report gets bail

-A Munbai court here on Thursday granted bail to a television journalist arrested for allegedly `spreading misinformation' with his report that the government was thinking of starting Jan Sadharan train services for migrants, which allegedly led to a crowd gathering in Bandra.
-Rahul Kulkarni, journalist with a Marathi news channel, was arrested by Mumbai Police on Wednesday, a day after several migrant workers gathered near Bandra station here demanding that they be sent back to their home towns.
+A Mumbai court here on Thursday granted bail to a television journalist arrested for allegedly 'spreading misinformation' through his report that the government was thinking of starting train services to ferry migrants, which allegedly led to a crowd gathering in Bandra.
+Rahul Kulkarni, journalist with a Marathi news channel, was arrested by the Mumbai Police on Wednesday, a day after several migrant workers gathered near Bandra railway station here demanding that they be sent back to their home towns.

+Kulkarni was produced before Bandra Metropolitan Magistrate court of P B Yerlekar on Thursday, where the police sought his custody.
+Police told the court that the probe revealed that the accused had a role in the crime.

+The accused was arrested since he was not cooperating in the investigation, the police said.
+The police sought his custody saying that they wanted to probe themotive behind the news report and the gathering in Bandra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)